La sonnambula: 20th and 21st centuries

 Weinstock gave an account of performances starting in 1905.
 Stagings were presented as frequently as every two years in one European or North American venue or another, and they continued through the 1950s bel canto revivals up to the publication of his book in 1971.
 The opera was rescued from the ornamental excesses and misrepresentations more similar to the baroque style than the bel canto of Bellini when it was sung by Maria Callas in the now-famous 1955 production by Luchino Visconti at La Scala.

 Contributing to the revivals were Joan Sutherland's taking the role of Amina at Covent Garden in 1961 and at the Metropolitan Opera in 1963, where the role become one of her most significant successes.

 While not part of the standard repertory, La sonnambula is performed reasonably frequently in the 21st century.
 It has been given three productions with Natalie Dessay, the first at the Santa Fe Opera in 2004, the second in Paris in January/February 2010, and the third at the Metropolitan Opera in 2009, a production which was revived in Spring 2014 with Diana Damrau singing the role of Amina.
 A production was mounted by The Royal Opera in London in 2011, by the Salzburger Landestheater in Salzburg 2015, and by the Staatstheater am Gärtnerplatz in Munich in 2015/2016.
 The first mezzo-soprano to record the role was Frederica von Stade in 1980, followed by Cecilia Bartoli.
-Most recently, American soprano Nadine Sierra initiated the New York City Metropolitan Opera's 2025-2026 season in October in the role of Amina.
+Most recently, American soprano Nadine Sierra fetured in the New York City Metropolitan Opera's 2025/2026 season in October in the role of Amina.